Candido Portinari: Style

 Portinari's works comprehend a strong will to represent Brazilian people and their traits.
 Portinari himself said he would "paint that people with that clothing and that color".
 According to Antonio Callado, Portinari's oeuvre demonstrate a "monumental book of art which teaches Brazilians to love more their land".

-Portinari was capable of transcending his original academic formation by experiencing with and absorbing modernist techniques and styles, which fundamentally created his painting personality.
-The range and sweep of his output includes paintings depicting rural and urban labour, refugees fleeing the hardships of Brazil's rural north-east; and, despite these major and better known aspects of his work, treatments of the key events in the history of Brazil since the arrival of the Portuguese in 1500, images of childhood, portraits of members of his family and leading Brazilian intellectuals, illustrations for books and tiles decorating the Church of São Francisco at Pampulha, Belo Horizonte.
+Portinari was capable of transcending his original academic formation by absorbing modernist techniques and styles, which fundamentally created his painting personality.
+The range of his output includes paintings depicting rural and urban labor, refugees fleeing the hardships of Brazil's rural north-east.
+Lesser known aspects of his work include key events in the history of Brazil, images of childhood, portraits of members of his family and leading Brazilian intellectuals, illustrations for books, and tiles decorating the Church of São Francisco at Pampulha, Belo Horizonte.

 His career coincided with and included collaboration with Oscar Niemeyer amongst others.
 Portinari's works can be found in galleries and settings in Brazil and abroad, ranging from the family chapel in his childhood home in Brodowski to his panels Guerra e Paz (War and Peace) in the United Nations building in New York and four murals in the Hispanic Reading Room of the Library of Congress in Washington, D.C.